royzhou-dev/options-pricing/README.md

 1. `mlp.ipynb`: code for MLP models (includes initial model, hyperparameter tuning, and final model)
 2. `preprocessing.ipynb`: code for cleaning and preprocessing original dataset (includes feature engineering)
 3. `rnn.ipynb`: code for RNN models (includes Simple RNN, LSTM, and GRU)

+Plots showing model performance during training can be found in the `plots` folder.

 The datasets we used can be found here: https://drive.google.com/drive/folders/14UDaBowufW9BTIz6CvdKxtkL2l0c_DAB?usp=sharing